Rooftop is such an amazing school. Our son is now entering 1st grade and we feel so lucky and grateful to be a part of this wonderful community.

 Rooftop Elementary School is a public middle school in San Francisco.
-The principal of Rooftop Elementary School is Jeff Burgos.
-584 students attend Rooftop Elementary School and identify primarily as Filipino, Asian, and Hispanic.
-18% of the Rooftop Elementary School students are "limited in English proficiency."
-36% of the 584 students here get reduced lunch prices.
-The ratio of students to teachers at Rooftop Elementary School is 19:1.
+The principal of Rooftop Elementary School is Jeff Slater, who can be contacted at email@example.com.
+600 students attend Rooftop Elementary School and are mostly Multiracial, Unspecified, and Filipino.
+13% of the Rooftop Elementary School students have "limited English proficiency."
+42% of the 600 students here have subsidized lunches.
+The student to teacher ratio at Rooftop Elementary School is 19:1.
 St. Philip School is one of the nearest middle schools.

 - Ceramics sculpture

 - Drawing painting

 |Students eligible for free or reduced-price lunch program||42%||56%|

 It is a diverse school and I wouldn't have it any other way.
 This is the only school which is rated as one of the top schools in SF with this type of diversity.
 Rooftop students are rich in experience.
 This school has incredible parent involvement art garden sensory motor etc.

 Graduated from this school and had some of the best years of my life here.
 The school is small enough that kids form deep friendships that last beyond graduation.
 Teachers were nice and willing to help out.
 Lacks class options for the middle school section but provides a lot of support.
 The community is very involved and overall a good experience.